z2de/universal-test/README.md

         if box then box.Color = color end if NameLabels[player] then NameLabels[player].Color = color or Settings.NameESP.Color end
-        if Outlines[player] then Outlines[player].OutlineColor = color or Settings.Outline.Color end
+        if Outlines[player] then Outlines[player].OutlineColor = color or Settings.PlayerEffects.Color end
         if Tracers[player] then Tracers[player].Color = color or Settings.Tracer.Color end
     end
 end